VOCABULARY AND COLLOCATIONS

 2: Record the words onto your computer or phone

 If you learn well by listening, this might work for you.
 To record, say the meaning in your language, then wait a few seconds, then say the English phrase.
-When you play the CD you should try to say the English phrase in the space.
+When you play the audio you should try to say the English phrase in the space.
 Then listen to check.
-(This does have a few problems. –It's best if you can ask someone to check your pronunciation, for example.
-Also usually you get to know the words at the beginning better).

 Learning vocabulary and collocations should help you improve your English speaking and writing a lot.
 Good luck!